genropy/genropy_saved/docs/genro/bag/bagThree.rst

 Unsubscribe a Bag
 =================

-	It is possible to unsubscribe a bag from a previously subscribed trigger with the :meth:`gnr.core.gnrbag.Bag.unsubscribe` method.
+	It is possible to unsubscribe a bag from a previously subscribed trigger with the :meth:`unsubscribe` method.

 	Let's unsubscribe some of the triggers of our example: